 Lackawanna College offers many institutional scholarships to qualified students.
 It should be noted, however, that students interested in these scholarships must complete the FAFSA application.
 The College awards scholarships both to incoming freshmen students and returning students.
 Information regarding scholarships for new students is available in the Admissions Office.
-Information regarding scholarships for returning students is available in Financial Aid.
+Information regarding scholarships for returning students is available in Financial Aid and via the College website at www.lackawanna.edu.